 We make improvements to our UX research app “Just Ask Users” every single day.
-Over the summer this year, we have created new, exciting features to help UX researchers (i.e. you!) more productive.
+Over the summer this year, we have created new, exciting features to help UX researchers (i.e. you!) to become more productive.

 This is a recap at the end of August 2017 to share with you all of the exciting new features in Just Ask Users.